 You can also opt to sharpen the other end of the spear into a single, fire-hardened point for self-defense against potential predators.

-Watch this video from AVmake for an alternative which is how to make a spear for fishing out of bamboo:
+Watch this video by AVmake on how to make a bamboo spear for fishing:

 There you have it, survivalists!
 A sturdy spear good for self-defense and harvesting small game and fish.
 Your DIY survival spear will work great to take down small game and fish, but when it comes to larger game you’ll need a more heavy-duty weapon.

-What do you think of our tutorial on how to make a wooden spear?
-Sound off in the comments section below!
+What do you think of this DIY wooden spear?
+Let us know in the comments section below!

 - 14 Homemade Weapons That Are REALLY Badass

 - VIDEO: How to Make a Feather Spear Trap

 - How To Make Cayenne Pepper Spray To Protect Your Garden From Pests

 Disclaimer: All content on this site is for informational purposes only.
 Please read our full disclaimer here.